Thursday, 11 October, 3:30–4:15

 Wednesday, 10 October, 9:30–10:15

 Justin B. Richland is Associate Professor of Anthropology at the University of Chicago and Research Professor at the American Bar Foundation.
 His research explores the language, culture and politics of contemporary Native American jurisprudence.
 He authored two books, Arguing with Tradition, The Language of Law in Hopi Tribal Court and Introduction to Tribal Legal Studies, 3d ed (with Sarah Deer), and is working on a third book, Cooperation without Submission: The Language of Law in Native-US Relations.
 He has also has published articles in leading scholarly journals.
 Since 2009, Richland has served as Associate Justice of the Hopi Appellate Court, the highest court of the Hopi Nation.
 In 2016, he was named a J.S.
 Guggenheim Fellow.
-To learn more about Richland’s work and writing visit his University of Chicago website and read “Illuminating the Invisible American Sovereignty,” a profile story by the American Bar Foundation.
+To learn more about Richland’s work, read the American Bar Foundation’s profile “Illuminating the Invisible American Sovereignty“.